youssefbnosama/social-media-nodejs/README.md

   - Returns a single post with author, likesCount, and comments.
   - If the post is private (or the author's profile is private), it is only accessible to the owner and their friends.
 - DELETE /api/deletepost/:id (auth)
-  - Deletes a post you own
+  - Deletes a post you own, along with all of its associated comments.

 Likes